nationalarchives/ds-alpha-es-ingest/README.md

 However, we didn't use this web service in any long-running ingests as the size of data (especially the taxonomy static files) makes it prone to falling over.

-## Basic structure of the codebase
+## Basic structure of the codebase and the logic for standard document handling

 The "master" functions are all in __es_docs.py__.